flyinggrizzly/mobile-suits-in-the-black/content/tactical.md

 If any Tactical Officers choose to redact or tamper with intel, then officers seeing it after them, whether in the group or further down the priority intel line, will be seeing incomplete or false information.

+It can be a good idea to distribute intel in between play sessions to make sure that no one knows who else might have seen intel or in what order.
+It's harder to keep things secret when everyone is in a room or webcall together.

 ## Allocating Influence